Mayurikhairnar44/CRUD/README.md

 # CRUD
-Website created using react, Java and Mysql
+Website created using react, Java and Mysql.